Fleet, Hampshire: Methodist church

 The first Methodist church in the town was the New Primitive Methodist Church, also known as Reading Road Chapel, situated in Church Crookham on Reading Road South, roughly where Fleet Methodist Church is located today.
 It was established in 1883.
 Around the same time, the Wesleyan Methodist Church, also known as Wesleyan Church, was founded in 1887 at the corner of Branksomewood Road and Fleet Road.
 Originally a wooden building, it was reconstructed in brick in 1899.
 The two churches united in 1963, and a new Fleet Methodist Church was opened on an adjacent site in 1972.

 United Reformed Church

 The United Reformed Church was formed in 1972 through the union of the Congregational Church and the Presbyterian Church.
-IIn Fleet, a Congregational Church was founded in 1912, with the building commencing in 1913 and opening in July 1914.
+In Fleet, a Congregational Church was founded in 1912, with the building commencing in 1913 and opening in July 1914.
 When the United Reformed Church was formed in 1972, it became Fleet United Reformed Church.